Reflections during a four-month stay in South America

 Yesterday, we were there at meal time so we spent our two hours with the

-two-year-olds, helping them get rady to eat and then eating and then a little bit of clean-up time.
-I
+two-year-olds, helping them get ready to eat and then eating and then a little bit of clean-up time.

-spent more than an hour helping "Maria of the Angels" eat.
-Though she is five years old, she is in
+I spent more than an hour helping "Maria of the Angels" eat.
+Though she is five years old, she is

-with the two-year-olds because she is severely handicapped.
-She cannot speak or move her limbs
+in with the two-year-olds because she is severely handicapped.
+She cannot speak or move her

 While I was trying to coax Maria to eat I thought of Jesus' words, "Whenever you